washrafayoub/easy-web-app/README.md

 This is a Node.js API for the [rest-web-gui](https://github.com/ma-ha/rest-web-ui) framework.

 Focus is on _web applications_ (not simple web pages).
-Ready to use plug-ins for interactive
+A lot of "make-it-simple" plug-ins are available:
 * forms
 * tables / lists
 * content